Meyer & McGuire

 me some chords.
 The first song I learned was The Byrds' version of Dylan's

 "You Ain't Goin' Nowhere."
-I still play it after thirty-eight years, and
+I still play it after Forty-seven years,

-I believe I will play it for another thirty-eight.
+and I believe I will play it for another forty-seven.

 My first concerts